nih-megcore/NIMH_MEG_workshop/README.md

 # Install (not required for biowulf users)
+The following software is required to run all parts of the coding sections: afni + freesurfer + git + miniconda(/conda) <br>
+To run the majority of the code: miniconda/conda + git are required <br><br>

 Mamba is not required, but will install faster than conda (functionally they are the same) <br>
 To install mamba - `conda install --channel=conda-forge --name=base mamba`
 <br><br>